duarch/easypoll/README.md

 ## Getting Started

-Simply access [Easypoll Bootstrap Site](https://duarch.github.io/easypoll) and fill in the fields, it will generate a string with the parameters accepted by the Easypoll app.
+Simply access <a href="https://duarch.github.io/easypoll" target="_blank">Easypoll Bootstrap Site</a> and fill in the fields, it will generate a string with the parameters accepted by the Easypoll app.
 So just copy and past in the channel.

 ```
 /easypoll "Question" "Choice 1" "Choice 2" "Choice 3"